Decay-chain problem

 png

-According to the mass conservative law, the diffusive transport of each member of the Curium-247 decay chain can be described by
+According to the mass conservation law, the reactive-diffusive transport of each member of the simplified Curium-247 decay chain can be described by:

 $$ \frac{\partial \left( \phi c_{i} \right)}{\partial t} = \nabla \cdot \left(\phi \mathrm{D_p} \nabla c_{i} \right) + \phi k_{i-1} c_{i-1} - \phi k_{i} c_{i}, \quad \forall i = 1,2,...,n, $$